Hiring a New Employee

 Creating a Position Requisition

-Hiring Managers will access the Hiring Request Form and submit electronically.
+Hiring Managers should contact their Talent Acquisition Recruiter to begin the hiring process.
 The Talent Acquisition team will create the position requisition and initiate the work flow to obtain the necessary approvals.
 Once the approvals are obtained, the requisition will be forwarded to your Recruiter who will contact you to review hiring specifics.

 View & Access Applicant Information

 Hiring Managers will have 24/7 access to view online application documents.
 Hiring Managers can schedule interviews during the posting period but may not finalize a hiring proposal until the job posting period has elapsed.
 For additional assistance, please contact your department's Recruiter.